hazelcast/hazelcast-jet/site/docs/how-tos/custom-aggregate-operation.md

 description: How to create a custom aggregation operation using Jet
 ---

-One of the most important kind of processing Jet does is aggregation.
+One of the most important kinds of processing Jet does is aggregation.
 In general it is a transformation of a set of input values into a single output value.
-The function that does this transformation is called the `aggregate function`.
+The function that does this transformation is called the _aggregate function_.
 A basic example is `sum` applied to a set of integer numbers, but the result can also be a complex value, for example a list of all the input items.